 Since it’s a language exchange, you don’t need to pay anything other than teaching them the languages you know!

-Again, like finding native tutors, you might find the person not-so-fit for your needs if you want to improve your Spanish professionally.
+Again, like finding native tutors, you might find people are not-so-fit for your needs if you are wanting to improve your Spanish professionally.

 There is usually weak commitment between language partners and sometimes the partnership cannot continue for various reasons.

 4. Make friends and hang out with them

 If you want to learn Spanish and you like meeting new people, don’t hesitate to meet people and make some Spanish friends!
 Surely, you can always get to know some Spanish friends no matter if they are your classmates, colleagues, neighbors, or even strangers.
 If you have a hobby, you can also go find an interest group/club, which usually helps you make good friends.